 - government agencies, where required by the scheme or education path you elect to follow;

-- the ESFA or to provide data and information to such entity or government organisation;
+- the ESFA or similar entity or government organisation;

 - partners with whom we work to provide Services (such as course vendors, examination bodies, customer suppliers and trainers);